-It would not be out of the ordinary for a person who is involved with a CPS case to also have warrants out for his or her arrest.
+It would not be out of the ordinary for a person involved with a CPS case to have warrants out for his or her arrest.
 You may be attempting to gather evidence to prove your innocence or merely trying to get personal affairs in order before turning yourself in.
-Now that you are involved in a civil case and have a hearing date upcoming your concern has shifted to whether or not you need to attend a CPS hearing.
+Now that you are involved in a civil case and have a hearing date upcoming, your concern has shifted to whether or not you need to attend a CPS hearing.

-If you have read through our blog posts on this subject from the past week you know that it is essential that you attend every court date that a judge sets up.
-Major decisions regarding you and your child are made at each hearing and your absence means that your position is not being advocated for.
-It also means that the judge gains the impression that you do not take this case seriously and have something "better to do" but not being in court.
-Given that you run the risk of not only allowing your child to continue to reside outside your home but also in having your parental rights completely terminated it is never wise to miss a court date.
+If you have read through our blog posts on this subject from the past week, you know that it is essential that you attend every court date that a judge sets up.
+Major decisions regarding you and your child are made at each hearing, and your absence means that your position is not being advocated for.
+It also means that the judge gains the impression that you do not take this case seriously and have something "better to do," but not being in court.
+Given that you run the risk of not only allowing your child to continue to reside outside your home but also having your parental rights completely terminated, it is never wise to miss a court date.

 That brings us back to the initial question posed in today’s blog post from the Law Office of Bryan Fagan- should you go to a CPS hearing even if you have a warrant out for your arrest?
 Let’s answer that question before we go any further in our on-going analysis of CPS cases in Texas.

 What to do if you have a warrant out in your name- or think you do

 Whether or not you know that you have the warrant out for your arrest- or think that you might- you should speak to your lawyer before going to a hearing.
 If the upcoming hearing is the first in a series of hearings (as in, you've never been to court before), you may not have an attorney.
 If you cannot afford a lawyer, then the earliest you will likely be able to ask to have one appointed for you will be at the initial adversarial hearing.